gitlabhq/gitlabhq/doc/development/contributing/issue_workflow.md

 the commit history for the affected files to find someone.

 We also use [GitLab Triage] to automate some triaging policies.
-This is currently setup as a [scheduled pipeline] running on [quality/triage-ops] project.
+This is currently set up as a [scheduled pipeline] running on [quality/triage-ops] project.

 [described in our handbook]: https://about.gitlab.com/handbook/engineering/issue-triage/